elastest/elastest-service-manager/README.md

 http://localhost:8080/ui/
 ```

-To retreive the swagger specification of the running ESM simply use `curl` or `wget` against this URL
+To retrieve the swagger specification of the running ESM simply use `curl` or `wget` against this URL
 ```
 http://localhost:8080/swagger.json
 ```